rairprotocol/dev-dapp-season1/Tasks/Season-1/Complete Profile/README.md

 11. That's it!
 Now you just need to make an issue to prove your work.
 12. Go to the Issues tab in dev-dapp-season1.
 13. Click "New Issue" (green button).
-14. Title it "3.
-Complete Profile".
+14. Title it "Complete Profile".
-15. Attach a screenshot of your profile.
+15. Provide the URL to your devdapp.com profile in the example format below.
 16. Click "Create" (green button).

 ## Example Issue Body